What is a Bay Light?

 As far as the actual installation goes, the spacing of high bays must be equal to their mounting height.
 What this means is that at a 25-foot height, the light fixtures should be spaced 25 feet apart.
 Even so, a photometric study is an ideal way to determine the best layout for your space.

-Low Bay Lighting Basics
+Low Bay Basics

 If you were to use a light with higher lumens, you’d likely find that the light would be much too bright.

-High Bays vs Low Bays: 5 Key Considerations
+High Bays vs Low Bays: 7 Key Considerations

 High bay and low bay lights look virtually identical when you look at them side by side.
 However, their applications are quite different.
 Height of installation, mounting, and beam angle are some of the key differences between high bay and low bay lighting.

-1. Height of installation
+1. Height of Installation

 Although we’ve already mentioned this a couple of times, it’s worth going over in detail because it is the most noticeable difference.
 For your lighting to correctly suit your space and do its job, noting the ceiling height is extremely important.